-A set of photographs accurately depict the number of New England Patriots players in attendance at a White House ceremony in 2015 and 2017.
+The photographs showing New England Patriots players at White House ceremonies in 2015 and 2017 are both authentic.

 Both of these images are authentic, and are correctly attributed.
 However, posted side by side, they give a rather misleading impression of the difference in crowd size at the ceremonies.
 The top image, for instance, shows both players and dozens of team staff members.
 The New England Patriots took issue with the comparison on Twitter: